Sickboy78/MMM-Homematic/README.md

     <tr>
       <td><code>datapoints</code></td>
       <td>An array of datapoint objects.
-		<br>Each datapoint object represents one value/state of a device.
+		<br>Each datapoint object represents one value/state of a device or sysvar.
+		<br>Each datapoint object needs at least an id, a name and a type,
+		<br>but can have many more options set, as shown below.
 		<br><b>Example value:</b>
 		<br><code>[{
 		<br>id: 1234,